deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 Artist's soul.

+Doomed if you do, Doomed if you don't

 It always seems impossible until it's done -- Nelson Mandela

 If not now, when, if not me then who